In This Section –

 These symptoms usually evolve very rapidly into more advanced stages (within hours or a few days).

-- Acute neurologic illness – The third stage of rabies is when neurologic symptoms occur.
+- Acute neurologic illness – The third stage is when neurologic symptoms occur.

 These symptoms are classified into three forms: Encephalitic (also considered “furious”), Paralytic (also considered “dumb”), and a rare non-classic form.